moritztim/Scratch/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is dedicated to the public domain under the [Unlicense](LICENSE).
+The authors do not provide any warranty and will not be liable for any arising claims.

+You can do whatever you want with it and I expect no credit or attribution.
+However, it may be helpful to your users and contributors to link back to the template repository for reference.

 ## Contributing